AhmedHassan95/Makefile/README.md

 ## Descriptions

-Every assignment is given requirements and some instructions to follow to achieve these requirements. \
+Every assignment is given requirements and some instructions to follow them, to achieve these requirements. \
 As a consequence, for each assignment, I implemented codes and followed instructions given by the teaching staff with the requirements.

 My contributions include: